 The one big hitch in the new loan disclosures is that there’s a three-day waiting period between when the borrower receives the Closing Disclosure and the actual closing date.
 In the past, buyers might not get the HUD-1 form until the day before the closing or even at the closing itself.
 That made it difficult or impossible to catch mistakes or confront a lender about a significant discrepancy between the GFE and the final costs.

 That also means that buyers need to sit tight between the time when their loan is approved and the closing.
 Lenders will pull a final credit report right before your closing, and if you’ve gone on a shopping spree to furnish a new home, running up credit charges for carpeting, furniture, drapes and lawn furniture, it could lower your credit score and prompt the lender to change your rate or loan terms.
 That, in turn, would trigger a new three-day waiting period, seriously disrupting your move-in plans.
+You can check your credit score and read your credit report for free within minutes using Credit Manager by MoneyTips.

 This means that between your loan approval and closing, buyers need to sit on their wallets, pay all their bills on time and avoid taking out any new lines of credit or even making new credit inquiries.
 Then, once you’ve closed, it’s safe to buy that fancy new welcome mat.